AlexCreality/ColorGenerator/README.md

 An algorithm for generating various one or more colors with various brightness via additive color scheme (RGB).

-User should determine a number of colors (from original color to absolute white) or a percent to increase brightness of orginal color (R,G,B from 0 to 255) for generating.
+User should determine a number of colors (from original color to absolute white) or a percent to increase brightness of original color (R,G,B from 0 to 255) for generating.